RaulCraciun93/History-of-Fashion/README.md

 #### Deployment

 	The project was deployed using GitHub Pages.

   	To deploy this project:
-	1.Navigate to your GitHub repository.
+	1. Navigate to your GitHub repository.
-	2.Go to the "Settings" tab.
+	2. Go to the "Settings" tab.
-	3.Scroll down to the "GitHub Pages" section.
+	3. Scroll down to the "GitHub Pages" section.
-	4.Under "Source", select the main branch and click "Save".
+	4. Under "Source", select the main branch and click "Save".
-	5.Your project will be published at https://raulcraciun93.github.io/History-of-Fashion/.
+	5. Your project will be published at [https://raulcraciun93.github.io/History-of-Fashion/](https://raulcraciun93.github.io/History-of-Fashion/).

 #### Credits